-Pursuing a model that accurately describes the violent behavior in Hollenbeck is of great value, since Hollenbeck is one of the most violent areas in Los Angeles [71, 28].
-There are several advantages of approaching this serious problem using a mathematical model.
-One major strength over a network or statistical approach is that once the model has been sufficiently calibrated, it provides a powerful tool for social scientists to test theories and hypotheses.
-The paper [25] highlights that correlation does not imply causality, and though statistical analysis provides important contributions to social science as a field, it falls short in terms of identifying underlying mechanisms and testing causation hypotheses.
-Though one could argue that creating an experiment would help validate or reject causal arguments, such experiments are expensive and may bring up ethical concerns.
-Finally, if the simulation can accurately model the social phenomena of interest, then we gain insight into how intervention strategies could alter the existing gang rivalry system.
-The costs of implementing these changes in the simulation are small compared to those costs of public funds needed to implement experimental interventions.
+Pursuing a model that accurately describes the violent behavior in Hollenbeck is of great value, since Hollenbeck is one of the most violent areas in Los Angeles [64, 25].
+The advantage of approaching this serious problem using a computer simulation is twofold.
+First, these simulations may help us understand the underlying mechanisms that are involved in producing violent behavior among the gangs in Hollenbeck.
+Second, if the simulation can accurately model the social phenomena of interest, then we might gain some insight into how intervention strategies could alter the existing gang rivalry system.
+The costs of implementing these changes in the simulation are relatively small compared to those costs of public funds needed to implement experimental interventions.
 If the Hollenbeck area can be well understood by this approach, there may be hope in understanding, and potentially mitigating, other areas of intense violent behavior.

-Figure 14: Locations of all the interactions between agents for one of the Ensemble SBLN runs (left).
+Figure 12: Locations of all the interactions between agents for one of the Ensemble SBLN runs (left).
 Density map of gangrelated violent crimes in Hollenbeck between 1998 and 2000 (right).